couchbaselabs/cbgb/README.md

 Tree nodes are cached in memory
 -------------------------------

-For higher performance, tree nodes may be cached in memory to avoid disk seeks.
+For higher performance, tree nodes are cached in memory to avoid disk accesses.

 Multiple vbuckets per file
 --------------------------

 The data of a bucket is split across mutliple files (4 files is the current default).
-The 1024 vbuckets or partitions of a buck are then modulus'ed into those files.
-That is, each file has 256 vbuckets;
-and, 2 buckets would mean 8 files.
+The 1024 vbuckets or partitions of a bucket are then modulus'ed into those files.
+That is, each file has 256 vbuckets; so, 2 buckets would mean 8 files, etc.

 Copy on write, immutable tree instead of separate persistence queue
 -------------------------------------------------------------------